 Van Beckwith is a first-chair trial attorney with more than 28 years of experience trying some of the largest and most complex cases and arbitrations across the nation.
 He is a member of the firm's Executive Committee.
 He was elected by trial lawyers across the country into the International Academy of Trial Lawyers.

-- Defending a jury trial for over $1.4 billion in actual plus punitive damages against one of the World's largest corporations accused of trade secret misappropriation and tortious interference in a hostile forum.
-The American Lawyer chose it for Litigator of the Week and Big Deals/Big Suits honors and the case was profiled in Forbes and Bloomberg.
+- Defending a jury trial for $1.4 billion in actual plus punitive damages against one of the World's largest corporations accused of trade secret misappropriation and tortious interference in a hostile forum.
+The American Lawyer chose it for "Litigator of the Week" and "Big Deals/Big Suits" honors and the case was also profiled in Forbes and Bloomberg.

-- Prosecuting a plaintiff verdict and securing a related defense verdict involving allegations of breach of contract in performance of a systems and software outsourcing agreement for one of the leading and largest consulting companies.
+- Prosecuting a plaintiff verdict and receiving a related defense verdict involving allegations of breach of contract in performance of a systems and software outsourcing agreement for one of the leading and largest consulting companies.